eevasii/eevasii/README.md

 ### Hey there 😸
 I'm a startup entrepreneur, part time student, and a full snack developer.

 I also code occationally, believe it or not.
-I'm mostly interested into mobile app development currently, and I document my progress & learnings here occationally.
+I'm mostly interested in mobile app development currently, and I document my progress & learnings here occationally.

 You can find ne on Twitter at [@eevasii](https://www.twitter.com/eevasii) and on Linkedin [@eevasii](https://www.linkedin.com/in/eevasii/).
 Feel free to reach out!